 It’s true, frequency makes a difference.
 But, how often is frequent enough?
 It truly does depend on your market, your business goals, and your offer.
 Here are some guidelines, try to “touch” your primary market 2x monthly, your secondary market 1x monthly, and your tertiary markets 1x quarterly.
 Without this level of frequency your momentum is lost between marketing touches and the impact is severely diminished.
 As humans, our memory is somewhat short, so constant reminders that you exist and have something to offer is necessary to establishing the brand awareness we all aspire to achieve.

 Don’t put all of your eggs in one basket.
 Consistency is good and frequency is even better, but if your marketing mix lacks variety, your efforts will suffer the consequences.
 Having your marketing rely on one or two vehicles (i.e. direct mail and brochures or email and web site) lacks the power of “touching” your audience from the many angles they take to review their options.
-A combination of activities (i.e. a monthly newsletter, an email promotion, public relations, and networking) working together in concert allows you to develop a “relationship” with your prospect list long before you ever meet them.
+A strong multi-channel marketing approach uses a combination of activities (i.e. a monthly newsletter, an email promotion, public relations, and networking) working together in concert to allow you to develop a “relationship” with your prospect list long before you ever meet them.

 As you can see, designing the marketing mix to support your marketing strategy is much more complicated than just picking the communication vehicles you’ll use to “get the word out.”
 You must also be sure that your implementation plan includes all three of the above elements.